Gunman kills police K-9 in Duluth at outset of long-running standoff

-A gunman in a Duluth home fatally shot a police K-9 at the outset of a standoff with law enforcement that began Thursday night and continued past sunrise Friday, authorities said.
+DULUTH – A gunman in a Duluth home fatally shot a police K-9 during a standoff with law enforcement that began Thursday night and continued into Friday afternoon, authorities said.

 The scene of the standoff is a residence in the Lincoln Park neighborhood, and police are warning people to stay away from the area.

+Moments later, an officer said over a loudspeaker: "David, it is time to put the gun down and come out with your hands visible."

+While being unable so far to coax the man into surrendering, police say he "is still alive and in the home," said department spokeswoman Ingrid Hornibrook.

-Officers were called to the block about 8:30 p.m. in response to what they were told was "a physical domestic" incident, according to a police statement.
+Officers were first called to the block about 8:30 p.m.
+Thursday in response to what they were told was "a physical domestic" incident, according to a police statement.

 Police K-9 Luna was sent in to apprehend the suspect.
 The man shot the dog, and officers returned fire, retreated from the home and set up a perimeter, police said.